Updated: Jun 25

 Not only am I a runner, as many of you know.
 I am also a cyclist.
 I started riding my mountain bike seriously over 25 years ago!
 I would go with my friend, Rodney, and his two older brothers, Cliff and Alex.
 We would do one or two week trips to Banff, Jasper and Whistler back in the late 1980’s and early 1990’s.

 I started with mountain biking and then in the mid to late 1990’s I got into road cycling as well.
 I did some racing in the provincial series in Alberta.
 The NCCP Level 1 courses for mountain biking and road cycling coaching were awesome.
 I was lucky enough to volunteer with Tracy Shearer for a few years helping with the St. Albert Raiders Cycling Club as I worked my through physiotherapy school.

 I really enjoy riding and know that a properly fitting bicycle can make all the difference.
 Many times in my career I would get clients to bring their bicycle into the clinic in which I was working at.
 I would set the bike up on a trainer and watch them ride.
 Do some measurements and make some changes, mostly millimeters.
 In addition, getting people aware of how they ride their bike, for example head bobbing, twisting torso… Made a big difference in not only their injury but their enjoyment of riding their bike.

 This is a great link from the Canadian Physiotherapy Association about bicycle fitting and how physiotherapists can help.

-Having problems with your bike?
-Call these guys or these guys.
 Having a problem with the bike rider?
 Call New Leaf Physiotherapy!